AAI Board and Staff

 Phillipa Tucker, Research and Communications Director

-Phillipa Tucker is an European-African human rights activist with a focus on HIV, sexual and reproductive health and rights and malaria and is the Co-Founder and Research and Communications Director of AIDS Accountability International (AAI).
+Phillipa Tucker is an European-African human rights activist with a focus on HIV and sexual and reproductive health and rights.
+Phil is the Research and Communications Director at AIDS Accountability International (AAI).
 At AAI she focusses on rights for sexually and gender diverse people, women, girls, prisoners and youth.
-Throughout her career Phillipa’s passion for ethical, inclusive and participatory research methodologies has been incorporated into all her work since completing university, driving high quality and useful research processes and outputs.
-Phillipa is at her happiest when she is allowed to develop innovative opportunities to merge her roots in pedagogy, community work, political theory and a desire for high design and amazing and accessible communication to improve access to human rights.
+Throughout her career Phillipa’s passion for ethical, inclusive and participatory research methodologies has resulted in needs-based, collaborative, high quality and useful research processes and outputs.
+Phillipa is at her happiest when she is allowed to develop innovative opportunities to merge her roots in pedagogy, community work, political theory and a desire for high design and accessible communication to improve access to human rights.
 Email: phillipa [at] aidsaccountability.org